mikeyamamoto/electroncash-docs/merchant.rst

 .. code-block:: bash

-   electrum create
+   electron-cash create

 You can also use a watching only wallet (restored from xpub), if you want to keep private keys off the server.

-Once your wallet is created, start Electrum as a daemon:
+Once your wallet is created, start Electron Cash as a daemon:

 .. code-block:: bash

-   electrum daemon start
+   electron-cash daemon start

 Add your SSL certificate to your configuration
 ----------------------------------------------